Content marketing consists of a million little steps performed every day that compound into significant business results over time.

 Simplicity

-Your content calendar has to be simple, straightforward, and easily understandable at a glance.
+Your content calendar must be simple and easily decipherable at a glance.

-I really like the spreadsheet-based content calendars where the information is displayed in a “need to know” order.
+I prefer spreadsheet-based calendars, organizing information in a “need to know” sequence.

 Consensus

-It’s a good idea for your entire team to agree upon the content calendar and be on the same page.
+It’s beneficial for the entire team to agree on the content calendar.

 Consistency